pkgcore/pkgcore/doc/dev-notes/config.rst

 will be collapsed and instantiated once for every way it is exposed, which is usually not what you want.
 An example::

- from pkgcore.config import basics, configurable
+ from pkgcore.config import basics from pkgcore.config.hint import configurable

  def example():
      return object()